ese3500/final-project-prime-hydration/README.md

 #### Overview

-The software requirements for the automated drink mixer include implementing a user-friendly LCD interface with rapid screen rendering for intuitive drink selection, alongside precise control algorithms ensuring accurate dispensing of ingredients within a specified volume range to guarantee consistently crafted beverages.
+The software requirements for the automated drink mixer include implementing a user-friendly LCD interface with rapid screen rendering for intuitive drink selection, alongside precise control algorithms ensuring accurate dispensing of ingredients within a specified volume range.

 #### Users

-The primary users include individuals or groups who frequently host social events or gatherings where beverages are served.
+The primary users include individuals or groups who frequently host social events or gatherings where beverages are served without licensed bartenders.

-#### Definitions, Abbreviations
-N/A

 #### Functionality

-SRS 01 - The user interface shall use the LCD graphics library to render each screen within 2 seconds.
+SRS 01 - User interface shall use an LCD graphics library to render each screen within 3 seconds.
 The interface shall be intuitive and simple such that users naturally navigate through which drink to make without any exterior feedback necessary.

+SRS 02 - User interface shall be controlled via a joystick that utilizes ADC with a resolution of at least 8 bits.
+The joystick shall be responsive in both the x and y directions for adjusting the strength and selected drink, respectively.

-SRS 02 - The program shall accurate control the dispensing of different liquids through timing with overflow interrupts such that each ingredient is dispensed in under 3 seconds and to within +/- 0.2 oz of the specified volume amount.
+SRS 03 - Program shall accurately control the dispensing of different liquids through timing with overflow interrupts such that each ingredient is dispensed in under 3 seconds and to within +/- 0.2 oz of the specified volume amount.

+SRS 04 - Program shall utilize PWM to control the speed of the DC motor.

 ### 5. Hardware Requirements Specification (HRS)

 #### Overview

-The hardware requirements entail integrating an ATmega328PB microcontroller for central control, coupled with DC brushless pumps and a servo motor for accurate liquid dispensing and mixing, all enclosed within a compact, aesthetically pleasing enclosure featuring a LCD display and intuitive input components such as a joystick and buttons for seamless user interaction.
+The hardware requirements entail integrating an ATmega328PB microcontroller for central control, coupled with DC brushless pumps and a DC motor for accurate liquid dispensing and mixing.
+The wiring and tubing will all be housed within a compact, aesthetically pleasing enclosure featuring a LCD display and input components such as a joystick and buttons.

-#### Definitions, Abbreviations
-N/A

 #### Functionality
 HRS 01 - Project shall be controlled by an ATmega328PB microcontroller.